 For years, the iPad sat in an awkward middle ground.
 More powerful than a phone, more portable than a laptop, but rarely considered a full replacement for one.
 It was great for reading, streaming, and light creative work, but serious productivity still felt like laptop territory.
-That line is finally disappearing.
+That line is finally disappearing, as Apple continues to transform the iPad into a true laptop, offering the performance and functionality needed for more serious tasks.

 Thanks to rapid advances in artificial intelligence, the iPad is no longer just capable of replacing a laptop—it’s often better suited for the way many people actually work.
 AI is changing not just what the iPad can do, but how it’s used, turning it into a flexible, always-ready productivity machine.